Realities of Domestic Abuse in Croatia

 - They likely will never suffer consequences because most cops and prosecutors are also men.

 The patriarchal condition in Croatia runs deep.
 To give a super simplistic example, in the Croatian language, “muškarac” means “man” and “muž” means “husband”.
-However, the word “žena” means BOTH wife and woman, as if they are one in the same.
+However, the word “žena” means BOTH wife and woman, as if they are one and the same.

 There are cases of abuses against men committed by women, but they occur in negligible numbers nowhere close to being a social problem.
+In 2019, 78% of victims of domestic violence were women and 22% of victims were men.

 About 25% of adults in Croatia (including both men and women) consider domestic violence a “private matter” that must be “addressed within the family”.
 This is why it is not uncommon to come across situations when somebody knew of violence against someone and did nothing.